LegumeFederation/cvitjs/README.md

 ```

 To update the data, you should be able to just add it directly to the mounted source, as GCViT checks for updated data when appropriate.

+##### Modifying the Docker container
+After building the Docker container, you will see three directories in the `ui/` directory: `build/,` `cvit_assets/,` and `public/.`

+To make changes that will take affect when you build the container, make the changes in `build/.` Mirror cvit's directory/name structure for this and it will replace-before-build.

+To make changes without rebuilding the GCViT container but that require rebuilding CViTjs, edit and add files to `public/.`

+To make changes without rebuilding GCViT or CViTjs, edit and add files to `build/.`

+The best practices are to make CViTjs changes in `cvit_assets/` or `public/.`

 ### Go + Node Setup
 GCViT may also be built and served directly using [Go](https://golang.org/) and and [Node](https://nodejs.org/en/) together.